 - UN Global Compact entails the HEXPOL having undertaken to support ten fundamental principles in respect of human rights, labor conditions, environmental consideration and anti-corruption.
 The UN Sustainable Development Goals (SDGs) are applied in formulating the Group’s sustainability targets.

-- Certified management systems for the environment, quality, work environment and energy have been introduced at the production facilities.
+- Certified management systems for the environment, quality, work environment and energy have been introduced at the units.

 - The Supplier Sustainability Guideline informs the company’s suppliers in environmental and work environment matters, human rights, business ethics and the supplier’s value chain.